Rising Sun Historic Preservation Commission Hosts Civil War Weekend, Oct 3 – 5, 2014

 The Bishop published his autobiography in 1919.
 “Intermingled with this ‘Unwritten History’ is the story of my life. . .
 Those who are fond of reading novels about men who never lived, and things that never did and never will happen, may enjoy a change to something that is historic and real,” the foreword notes.
 Of the nine chapters the first five concentrate on Cecil and Kent counties and his life here.
 The fifth chapter is entitled “Farewell to Cecilton.”
 He passed away in 1924.

-“Imagine the feeling of our people at the first sight of colored men in soldier’s uniform” the Bishop writes.
+“Imagine the feeling of our people at the first sight of colored men in soldier’s uniform,” the Bishop writes.
 “When the call was made, generally, many responded.
-When later on, a recruiting office opened in Cecilton by Lieutenant Brown, some of our boys who had joined the army were selected to come, now as soldiers, to their own home and induce others to enlist.
+When, later on, a recruiting office opened in Cecilton by Lieutenant Brown, some of our boys who had joined the army were selected to come, now as soldiers, to their own homes and induce others to enlist.
 Under shoulder arms, they would march through the little village, “as proud as Lucifer and without fear.
 While Lt.
 Brown and his men remained, many volunteered.
 Some slaves, whose masters still held them in bondage, came to the recruiting office, enlisted and placed themselves under the protection of the flag.
 When the colored soldier came, it left no doubt as to whether or not freedom had some.”

-In another section he talks about news of the Emancipation Proclamation.
+In another section, he talks about news of the Emancipation Proclamation.
 “Father Jones was promptly on hand with Lincoln’s proclamation, but there was no one present with authority to say to the slave, “You are free, so all were in suspense . . . .”

-Tablet of Contents, the Unwritten history by Bishop Levi J. Coppin
+The Unwritten history by Bishop Levi J. Coppin available on the Internet Archive